 While there’s nothing wrong with opening up your DAW and getting straight to work, I find that brainstorming beforehand can be helpful for coming up with ideas and producing a nice track.

-For example: I recently started working on a 2-track EP.
+For example I recently started working on a 2-track EP.
 After some brainstorming, and a lot of writing down random words!
 I came up with a ‘theme’ for each track, which I’ve generated ideas around.

 What should I brainstorm?

 It doesn’t matter!
 The best way to brainstorm is when no rules are imposed and you’re not being critical about anything.
-Write down everything and anything, the goal when doing this is quantity not quality.
+Write down everything and anything, the goal when doing this is quantity, not quality.

 15. Be creative, then critical

-In the early stages of production, when writing music and adding different sounds – you want to be creative as possible.
+In the early stages of production, when writing music and adding different sounds – you want to be as creative as possible.
 Try not to think twice about what you’re doing, just do it.

 Being critical of yourself puts you in a focused/close state whereas mucking around and trying out new things puts you in an open state.
 Here’s a great video of John Cleese which explains it in further detail:

 Normally start with an intro?
 Start with the drop.

 Working backwards, I find, makes working with tension and energy a hell of a lot easier and it’s also a lot more fun.